 I completely fell in love with our bathroom.
 It had a huge bath and at the end, an open shower.
 The shower was bedecked in black and white mosaic.
 It was so stylish.
 The pipe work and toilet were bronze and looked incredibly vintage.

 From the villa, you got a full view of our huge riverside deck.
 Lounge chairs, a cafe table and sun beds dotted the edge.
 We could eat in private or just relax looking over the water.
 It was so romantic to relax with our very own sunset view.
-I;m not normally so soppy but this one got me.
+I’m not normally so soppy but this one got me.
+Let’s continue with our Tongabezi review.

 A Look Around Tongabezi